Aereon 26: Construction and assembly

 The 26 was assembled (like its predecessor) by veteran U.S. Navy airship rigger Everett Linkenhoker.
 Initial construction was in two portions, in "a small shop near Lakehurst, New Jersey."
 The portions were then transported by road to Red Lion Airport, where they were joined together.
 The aircraft was initially housed in a timber-and-sheetrock box within a hangar at the airport, for reasons of secrecy.
 Initial taxiing tests were conducted at Red Lion, again under conditions of secrecy.
 Subsequently, the aircraft was transported by road to the National Aviation Facilities Experimental Center (NAFEC) near Atlantic City for flight testing.

 Flying history

 The 26 made its first flight, piloted by John Olcott (later president of the National Business Aviation Association), at NAFEC on September 7, 1970.
 However, as discussed above, it was initially unable to climb out of ground effect.
 By September 28, following the replacement of the propeller and the removal of some items, the 26 was capable of reaching an altitude of 50 ft but appeared underpowered.
 The aircraft was returned to Red Lion before being hauled back to NAFEC on February 24, 1971, following the fitting of vortex generators and the third propeller.

 Tests resumed at NAFEC on March 1, 1971.
 On this occasion, the 26 "went up and out of ground effect with no strain at all".
 In subsequent tests, it performed circuits of the field and a variety of other maneuvers before the engine's life expiry ended the test program.

-The Aereon 26 currently resides at the Trenton-Robbinsville Airport (N87), "sit[ting] quietly in a hangar," with Miller "looking for a home (and philanthropic support)" for the aircraft.